camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

     - The Elasticsearch endpoint for region 0.
   - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`
     - The Elasticsearch endpoint for region 1.
-- A cluster of 8 Zeebe brokers (4 in each of the regions) is recommended for the dual-region setup
+- A cluster of eight Zeebe brokers (four in each of the regions) is recommended for the dual-region setup
   - `zeebe.clusterSize: 8`
   - `zeebe.partitionCount: 8`
   - `zeebe.replicationFactor: 4`
 - `elasticsearch.initScripts`
-  - configures the S3 bucket access via a predefined Kubernetes secret
+  - Configures the S3 bucket access via a predefined Kubernetes secret.

 ##### region0/camunda-values.yml